Technical SEO Audit Checklist For Local Businesses

 What’s the most important technical SEO factor for a local business?

 Mobile-friendliness and speed are arguably the most critical.
-As of 2025, a significant portion of local searches happen on smartphones, often when someone is out and needs a service immediately.
+A large share of local searches happen on smartphones, often when someone is out and needs a service immediately.
 A slow or clunky mobile site will lose you that customer almost instantly.

 Can I do a technical SEO audit myself?

-Yes, you can perform a basic audit using free tools like Google Search Console, Google PageSpeed Insights, and Google’s Mobile-Friendly Test.
-These tools will identify the most common and high-impact issues.
-For a deeper analysis, tools like Ahrefs’ Site Audit or Screaming Frog are more advanced.
+Yes, you can perform a basic audit using free tools like Google Search Console, PageSpeed Insights, and Lighthouse in Chrome.
+These will identify the most common and high-impact issues.
+For a deeper analysis, tools like Ahrefs’ Site Audit, Sitebulb or Screaming Frog go further.

 How long does it take to see results from fixing technical SEO issues?